vinhkute24/Combine_pretrained_model/README.md

 ## Installation Guide for Running the Code in Jupyter Notebook

-This guide provides step-by-step instructions on how to install the required dependencies for running the code in Jupyter Notebook and running the demo python code.
+This guide provides step-by-step instructions on how to install the required dependencies for running the code in Jupyter Notebook and running the demo application.

 ## Prerequisites
 - Ensure that you have Python installed on your system.
 You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/).